joshborup/signed_and_unsigned_uploads_cloudinary/README.md

         formData.append("file", file[0]);
 ```

-this is all then uploaded to cloudinary using the API Base URL
+this is all then uploaded to cloudinary using the API Base URL which can be found on your cloudinary dashboard account

 ```
         axios.post(CLOUDINARY_UPLOAD_URL, formData).then(response => {